This is where the fun begins.

 25 Premier League goals for the Toffees in the 2015/16 season was enough to convince Mourinho to go back in for the player who never quite made it under him before.

 Sadly it didn’t quite work out for the big Belgian at Old Trafford and he was sold by current boss Ole Gunnar Solksjaer just last summer.

 The newest member of this exclusive Mourinho club.

 Much like Lukaku, Matic is almost exactly the sort of player the Special One loves.

-In the past, the likes of Claude Makelele, Esteban Cambiasso and Xabi Alonso have played that calm role in midfield that Mourinho craves from his sides.
+In the past, the likes of Claude Makelele, Esteban Cambiasso and Xabi Alonso have played that calming, dynamic role in midfield that Mourinho craves from his sides.

-The Serbian played a big part in Chelsea’s title win in 2014-15, and could become the catalyst for United’s success this season.
+The Serbian played a big part in Chelsea’s title win in 2014/15, and was largely their best player in Mourinho’s first season at United.

 A steep decline in form has seen him struggle for minutes under Solksjaer since last season, and there’s a strong sense than he could be on Mourinho’s radar this January, if he’s allowed to sign him for Spurs.